-- Multiple communication channels: Families will always have a way to access course content and communicate with our innovative edio (Education for Individualized Outcomes) software.
+- Multiple communication channels: Families will always have a way to access course content and communication tools with edio®, our innovative learning platform.
 This gives parents, teachers, and students alike the ability to see their progress and make the learning process go as smoothly as possible.

 Teachers and Staff

 CCA teachers are state-certified and specially trained in virtual education.
 Every teacher knows how important it is to foster student growth and development.
 While many think online learning creates distance between students and teachers, CCA students and families form strong connections with their teachers.

 CCA teachers conduct their activities from our Family Service Centers, using the best available technology to craft an engaging and exciting curriculum for each student.
 With the time and flexibility to get to know students’ learning styles and interests, CCA teachers make personalized learning plans that match individual students’ needs.

 CCA also has a team of full-time licensed, certified school counselors available to help students set goals, schedule their courses, and provide assistance with personal, social, and career development.

 CCA’s President and CEO, Thomas Longenecker, has been a part of CCA’s administration since 2012.
 He holds a bachelor’s degree in economics from Shippensburg University and a master’s in educational leadership from Wilkes University.
 With over 25 years of experience in school operations and even more in education, Mr. Longenecker heads our team of more than 1,400 professionals helping over 22,000 K-12 students in Pennsylvania.